connectrpc/connect-es/packages/example/README.md

 This directly contains a simple, framework-independent example for Connect-Web.
 It is a web interface for [ELIZA](https://en.wikipedia.org/wiki/ELIZA), a very simple natural language processor built in the 1960s to represent a psychotherapist.
 The ELIZA service is provided by us at [demo.connect.build](https://demo.connect.build).
+You can find the protocol buffer schema [on the BSR](https://buf.build/bufbuild/eliza/tree/main:buf/connect/demo/eliza/v1/eliza.proto).

 ## Run the example